 The experimental design for the SP survey generated 32 scenarios of "new travel conditions", representing changes from the reference trip scenario.
 The 32 scenarios were further grouped into four sets of eight questions each, and each survey respondent was randomly assigned one of the four sets.
 The SP survey collected information from 150 respondents.
 Of these respondents, 14 respondents had to be removed from the sample because they did not complete the SP survey or had missing information on travel conditions.
 The final sample comprises 136 respondents.
 Of these 136 respondents, 130 contributed 9 choice occasions (8 SP choice occasions + 1 RP choice occasion).
 However, some of the SP choice occasions of the remaining 6 respondents had to be discarded because the respondents chose a transit travel mode that is not available to them for their reference trip.
-Among these six respondents, two respondents contributed seven choice occasions, while one each of the remaining four contributed 3,4,5, and 8 choice occasions.
-Thus, the final sample comprises a total of 1,204 choice occasions (136 RP choice occasions and 1,068 SP choice occasions).
+Among these six respondents, two respondents contributed seven choice occasions, while one each of the remaining four contributed 3,4,5, and 8 choice occasions and 1,068 SP choice occasions).